kbaseattic/assembly/doc/client_tutorial.md

 This command should return as soon as the data is uploaded.
 Note we are also explicitly invoking the `tagdust` preprocessing module and the `idba` assembler using the `-p` pipeline option.
-We will describe the available modules and pipeline support in the Advanced Features section.
+You can use the `ar-avail` command to list all the modules supported.
+We will describe those and the pipeline support in the Advanced Features section.

+Both the `ar-run` and `ar-upload` commands allow you to specify a reference genome with the `--reference genome.fasta` option.
+It will be used to score the assemblies in the evaluation step.

 ### Job management